wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Physics/Analysis/Analysis.md

 It is a scalar quantity that is continuous and unidirectional, often considered as flowing from past through present to future.

 Time provides the framework within which change occurs—it acts as the independent variable in most dynamical equations that describe how a system evolves.
-#### Change in Classical (i.e. Newtonian) Mechanics
-##### Classical Change
-In classical physics, motion is typically described as the displacement of an object in a space over time.

-It is quantified by changes in the position of an object relative to a reference frame.
-The key elements involved in the description of motion include:
-###### Velocity:
-Change in position over time.
-###### Acceleration:
-Change in velocity over time.
-These changes can be measured and predicted precisely using Newtonian mechanics under normal conditions, meaning when relativistic effects (those close to the speed of light) or quantum effects (at the atomic and subatomic levels) are negligible.
-#### Change in Quantum Mechanics
-In quantum mechanics, the notion of motion differs significantly due to the fundamental principles of the theory, which includes the dual wave-particle nature of matter, uncertainty principle, and superposition.

-Here, motion does not necessarily refer to a particle moving along a well-defined path.
-	Instead, it involves changes in the quantum state of a system, which can be described by:
-###### Wavefunction Evolution:
-The change of the wavefunction over time, according to the Schrödinger equation, dictates the behavior of quantum systems.
-This evolution governs how the probabilities of finding particles in various positions or states change.
-###### Probability Currents:
-Rather than describing motion as a path from point A to point B, quantum mechanics often talks about the flow of probability, which can be analogous to motion.
 ### Measurement
 Refers to the process of quantitatively determining the properties or state of an object or phenomenon.